Rotorua history & Māori culture

 Known as the '8th Wonder of the World', the pink and white terraces were New Zealand's first big tourist attraction.
 Sadly, they were destroyed by the Tarawera eruption, but recent discoveries have mapped the position of the terraces - directly under Lake Rotomahana.

-While it's impossible to see the terraces, you can explore Waimangu Volcanic Valley, and then take a boat trip over Lake Rotomahana as an add-on.
+Today, you can explore Waimangu Volcanic Valley, and then take a boat trip over Lake Rotomahana as an add-on.
+Their augmented reality experience will bring the terraces to life as you pass over their location under the lake bed.
 You can also visit Wairakei Terraces near Taupo, where silica terraces and a series of hot pools have been created by a man-made geyser that originates at the Wairakei geothermal power station and is fed by the Alum Lakes.
 What you'll see at Wairakei shows how silica terraces are formed and lets you imagine the beauty of the original pink and white terraces.